A chemical reaction network implementation of a Maxwell demon: Chemical inverter

 Keeping in mind that $e^{\mu_I}$ is the concentration, we can recognize inside the parenthesis the Hill function~\cite{segel1989} with Hill coefficient equal to 1.
 In Fig.~\ref{fig:inverter} b), we plot this input-output relation.
 The behavior is the one expected for an inverter: for high $\mu_I$, $\mu_O\simeq \mu_{{U_-}}$, while for low $\mu_I$, $\mu_O\simeq \mu_{{U_+}}$.
 In the middle, there is a window of $\mu_I$ over which the inverter transitions between these two limiting cases.
 At steady state, to function, the inverter dissipates free energy from its chemostats at a rate given by Eq.~\eqref{eq: dissipation chemostats}

 The dissipation scales $\propto V$, the system size.\\ Finally, we mention in advance two more properties that will be used in the analysis of the Maxwell demon.
 They come from the fact that the stochastic process depicted in Eq.~\eqref{eq:rate choice simplified inverter} is a 1D linear jump-process~\cite{gardiner2009}.
-Firstly, the relaxation rate of the system is given by
+Firstly, the relaxation rate for the mean $\langle n_O\rangle$ is given by

 Secondly, the steady state distribution $P_{\rm ss}(n_O)$ is Poissonian~\cite{gardiner2009} implying for the fluctuations